webui-dev/webui/README.md

 | Apple Safari    | _not available_ | _coming soon_ | _not available_ |
 | Opera           | _coming soon_   | _coming soon_ | _coming soon_   |

+### Who's integrating WebUI
+[Galaxy Browser]() - interactive canvas-based knowledge management system, it allows users to write any javascript and python scripts directly on the canvas, then invoke them to be executed in Deno backend via WebUI, showing results as text and images appearing straight on the canvas.

 ### License

 > Licensed under MIT License.